 She’s already talking about auditioning for Orangemite’s next production, Antony and Cleopatra, and we’re going to see their performance of Sophocles’ Antigone later this week (that was rehearsing during the camp).

 I’m pretty sure our literature and theater needs will be plenty well met!
-(Fun note: Sarah reached our library summer reading program’s 800-minute goal just in time spent reading over The Tempest.)
+(Fun note: Ashar reached our library summer reading program’s 800-minute goal just in time spent reading over The Tempest.)

 Books and hikes